E-Statistics, Group Invariance and Anytime Valid Testing

 At the same time this implies that A in \eqref{eq:main_theo_objective_split} is smaller than

-Since the sets $L_i$ were chosen to satisfy $L_i\uparrow G$, the probability $\mathbf{P}_m^h\{h\in L_i\}\to 1$ goes to one for each value of $m$ monotonically.
-Consequently the last display tends to 0 by the monotone convergence theorem, and so does A in \eqref{eq:main_theo_objective_split}.
+Since the sets $L_i$ were chosen to satisfy $L_i\uparrow G$, the probability $\mathbf{P}_1\{H\in L_i \ | \ M = m\}\to 1$ monotonically for each value of $m$.
+Consequently the quantity in last display tends to 0 by the monotone convergence theorem, and so does A in \eqref{eq:main_theo_objective_split}.
+This ends the first step of the proof.
+Now, we turn to the second term in \eqref{eq:main_theo_objective_split}.

-\item[Bound for B in \eqref{eq:main_theo_objective_split}:] Our strategy at this point is to show that, as $i\to\infty$,
+\textbf{Bound for B in \eqref{eq:main_theo_objective_split}:} Our strategy at this point is to show that, as $i\to\infty$,

 and to use (\ref{eq:kl_moment_assumption}) to show our goal, that B in \eqref{eq:main_theo_objective_split} tends to zero.
 To show \eqref{eq:main_theo_prob_zero_set}, notice that if $g\in J_i$ and $h\in K_i$, then $gh\in J_iK_i$, which implies that